RadoBuransky/ostrostroj/README.md

 #### Loop Saturation Rotary Encoders

+Switch to `TRACK` 8, `FLTR` page and use rotary encoders A - E to change saturation level for individual loops.
+To avoid sudden audio change encoder must be first turned "to catch" the current value and then it can be used to change it.

+*Important: Avoid touching of the encoders during the first pass because it can mess up learning process.*

 #### One-shot Samples Triggering

+Turn on Keyboard and play individual notes to trigger one-shot samples.
+See display to know which keys are mapped to samples.

 ### System Controls

 #### Device Shut Down

-Gracefully shuts down the device.
+Gracefully shut down the device by playing notes in sequence C#5 + F#4 + D#5 (`TRIG` 6 + 15 + 8) hold 3 sec.

 #### Device Restart

-Gracefully restarts the device.
+Gracefully restart the device by playing notes in sequence F4 + D5 + G4 (`TRIG` 14 + 7 + 16) hold 3 sec.

 #### Service Restart

-Use when you want to reload projects after workspace update.
+Use when you want to reload projects after workspace update by playing notes in sequence F4 + F#4 + G4 (`TRIG` 14 + 15 + 16) hold 3 sec.

-### Tips & Tricks

-#### Auto Playback of One-Shots

-#### Gaps Between Syntakt Patterns
+#### Change Active Project

+*TODO: Not implemented yet*